puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 Each question has a default response that PDK uses if you skip the question.
 The answers you provide to these questions are stored and used as the new defaults for subsequent module generations.
 Optionally, you can skip the interview step and use the default answers for all metadata.

-* What is your Puppet Forge username?
+* Your Puppet Forge username.
 If you don't have a Forge account, you can accept the default value for this question.
 If you create a Forge account later, edit the module metadata manually with the correct value.
-* What version is this module?
+* Module version.
 We use and recommend semantic versioning for modules.
-* Who wrote this module?
-The module author's name.
+* The module author's name.
-* What license does this module code fall under? | The license under which your module is made available.
+* The license under which your module is made available.
 This should be an identifier from [SPDX License List](https://spdx.org/licenses/).
-* How would you describe this module in a single sentence?
-Provide a short summary to help other Puppet users understand what your module does.
+* A one-sentence summary about your module.
-* Where is this module's source code repository?
-The URL to your source code repository, usually on GitHub, lets other users know where to go to contribute to your module.
+* The URL to your module's source code repository, so that other users can contribute back to your module.
-* Where can others go to learn more about this module?
-The URL to a web site that offers full information about your module, if you have one..
+* The URL to a web site that offers full information about your module, if you have one..
-* Where can others go to file issues about this module?
-The URL to the public bug tracker for your module, if you have one.
+* The URL to the public bug tracker for your module, if you have one.

 After you generate a module, we suggest validating and testing the module _before_ you add classes or write new code in it.
 This allows you to verify that the module files and directories were correctly created.